INTRODUCTION TO GABA

 Even though your body produces its own GABA, sometimes its levels can drop far too low, and you will start to suffer conditions such as anxiety or depression.

 The body relies on this special amino acid because it is its chief neurotransmitter that has an inhibitory effect on the body.
-It does this by helping the brain produce endorphins, which is a special type of compounds that creates feelings of happiness and calmness.
+It does this by helping the brain produce endorphins, which are a special type of compounds that creates feelings of happiness and calmness.

 Beta waves vs. Alpha waves